 The way each organization measures impact should start with what they are trying to accomplish.
 The starting point can be activity and output metrics (this is described in the SiriusDecisions Metrics Spectrum).

-At Loop, we see a lot of untapped opportunities for B2B review sites.
-Beyond the value of review sites generating interest and demand, this channel can be used to gather important customer feedback that will improve our products and the customer experience.
+At Loop, we see a lot of untapped opportunities for B2B companies reviewing your product or service.
+Beyond the value of these sites generating interest and demand, this channel can be used to gather important customer feedback that will improve our products and the customer experience.

 Not every review you receive is going to be positive, and that’s ok.
 In fact, research from G2 indicates that people are more likely to trust a brand with reviews ranging from 4.0-4.7 and remain wary of any brands that have a perfect 5 stars.